 Unfortunately that same month an attempt to intercept several Imperial Japanese Navy invasion convoys led to the Battle of the Java Sea.
 HMS Exeter was quickly damaged and withdrew.
 Two days later approaching Japanese forces caught HMS Exeter as she tried to escape, and the warship was sunk in the Second Battle of the Java Sea.

 Although most of the crewmen survived the sinking, about a quarter of them subsequently died under the infamously cruel Japanese captivity.

-Although the wreck of HMS Exeter was discovered in early 2007 and quickly declared a war grave, by 2016 her remains had been destroyed by illegal salvagers.
+The wreck of HMS Exeter was discovered in early 2007 and quickly declared a war grave.
+Unfortunately, by 2016 her remains had been destroyed by illegal salvagers.

 This British Pathé film shows the beauty of the city’s surrounding countryside, the nearby River Exe and the attractive high street.
 As the Guildhall is shown, the commentator states it’s the oldest civic meeting place in Britain.
 Further scenes of the historic Cathedral, Cathedral Close and Norman Castle show the city in an excellent light.

 This British Pathé film shows the crew of HMS Exeter shortly after they had fought the Admiral Graf Spee in the Battle of the River Plate.
 While the sailors are inspected by the Lord Mayor of Exeter and Captain Bell, and then march through the streets to the Guildhall, the huge, excited crowds that have come to watch have to be held back by the police.

 ” Exeter Blitz“

 The British press used the German word for lightning to describe the German air bombing campaign against the United Kingdom from 7 Sep 1940 to 11 May 1941.